 DK was called for commercial mold recovery by a property manager of a rural ranch property, who found standing water throughout the home with visible mold-like substance on all walls and contents throughout the home.
 It was confirmed that the water softener had frozen, cracked and flooded the property.
 DK inspected the property in its entirety and determined that one 100% of the structure was affected, including the crawl space below the main level.

 DK completed an emergency water extraction by installing dehumidifiers and negative air machines with HEPA filtration.
 It was determined that due to the damage, affected building materials would be removed and disposed.
 Following the removal of damaged building materials and exposing the framing and subfloor, dehumidifiers were reset to aid in drying the affected framing.
 The mold remediation process then began, including abrasive removal from affected framing, HEPA vacuuming and treatment of the framing with an anti-microbial sealant.

-After successful verification the mold remediation was successful, repairs to the structure began.
+After verification that the commercial mold remediation was successful, repairs to the structure began.
 Upgrades to the electrical system and insulation were made to meet modern building codes.
 Mechanical and plumbing systems were replaced or repaired.
 The drywall was replaced and painted.
-The cabinetry, countertops, trim work, flooring and doors were then replaced.
+The cabinetry, countertops, trim work, flooring and doors were also replaced.